VictorH04/Input-calculator/README.md

-# Katta Teknologiske Festival - årsprøve
+# Quick Calc - Input calculator
+## Calculate your intergers fast with different calculation-methods.

+### NOT FINISHED